gatsby003/glaze/README.md

 # Next I plan to

-* add more customization options to the user
+* ~~add more customization options to the user~~
-* do a redux re-write since i think state managaement will be a pain as the app grows
+* ~~do a redux re-write since i think state managaement will be a pain as the app grows
-* organise css better (Im thinking sass), even at this stage the css is getting out of hand
+* ~~organise css better , even at this stage the css is getting out of hand

 Macha because I was watching a kenny sebastian podcast at the time , lol